wakaru44/my_dockerplace/README.md

 Change the folder in settings.py to the one in your machine.

+### Installing a link in the desktop

+To install an icon in your system, you can use the existing template.

+- Copy the file in `files/my_dockerplace.desktop` to your desktop (usually on ~/Desktop)

+- Edit the file `~/Desktop/my_dockerplace.desktop` and change `{{app_home}}` with the absolute path to your "my dockerplace" setup.

+- Edit the file `run.sh` in this folder and change `APP_HOME` variable to point to your "my dockerplace" setup.

+- Change the permissions to make that link executable

+    chmod +x ~/Desktop/my_dockerplace.desktop

+- and you should see a link on it

 ## Running

 There are tasks ready in a `Makefile`.
 Just run